nasa/fprime/docs/Tutorials/MathComponent/md/Tutorial.md

 the event throttle.

 1. **Telemetry:**
-There two telemetry channels: one for reporting the last operation received and one for reporting the factor parameter.
+There are two telemetry channels - one for reporting the last operation received and one for reporting the factor parameter.